Bureau Veritas: 2024: LEAP | 28 strategy

-Corporate strategy
+Corporate Updates

-Strategic plan
+2015 to 2019 Strategy

 In 2015, Bureau Veritas launched a strategic plan to make the Group more resilient, and more resistant to macroeconomic fluctuations (e.g. oil, gas, primary commodities, marine).
 This strategy aims to expand the business into high-growth sectors, such as agri-food, construction and infrastructure, connected objects and automotive.
 The diversification of Bureau Veritas' activities has been accompanied by a geographical restructuring.
 The Group has expanded on its historical presence in France and Europe, reorganizing itself into three main zones: the Americas, Europe/Africa and Asia.

 In December 2021, Didier Michaud-Daniel announced Bureau Veritas' ambitions for 2025, “wishing to make it a world leader on critical societal subjects such as energy transition, smart cities, new forms of mobility and traceability of supply chains”.

 Digital strategy

 In 2016, Bureau Veritas entered into a strategic partnership agreement with Dassault Systèmes, which allows Bureau Veritas to use their 3DEXPERIENCE digital platform to carry out continuous assessment of ships, offshore platforms and on-board equipment throughout the entire life cycle.

 In 2017, Bureau Veritas entered into a partnership with Avitas Systems a GE Venture, to launch a range of inspection services based on predictive data analytics (i.e. artificial intelligence) for all industrial sectors.

 In 2018, the Group launched Origin, the very first traceability label based on blockchain technology, which provides consumers with complete, end-to-end proof of a product's journey, from farm to fork.

 Bureau Veritas entered into a strategic partnership with Microsoft in 2019 to develop artificial intelligence in testing laboratories.